devthrivein/machine_learning/README.md

 ## Training Process <a name="trainingProcess"></a>
-- **Dataset:** The model was trained on a dataset of over 1700 images of different SME stores ![sampleDataset][image10]
+- **Dataset:** The model was trained on a dataset of over 1700 images from different SME stores. ![sampleDataset][image10]
-- **Preprocessing:** The images were resized to corresponding pixels expected by the model and normalized to have pixel values between 0 and 1.
-This process uses ImageDataGenerator from the tensorflow library.
+- **Preprocessing:** The images were resized to the corresponding pixels expected by the model and normalized to have pixel values between 0 and 1.
+This process uses the ImageDataGenerator from the TensorFlow library.
-- **Training Parameters:** The model was trained using the Adam optimizer with adaptive learning rate.
-The model was trained for over 200 epoches, but only the most optimum metrics state of the model during training was saved.
-These processes was conducted using the built in callback API.
+- **Training Parameters:** The model was trained using the Adam optimizer with an adaptive learning rate.
+The model was trained for over 200 epochs, but only the most optimum metrics state of the model during training was saved.
+These processes were conducted using the built-in callback API.

 ### Convolutional Neural Network